hythm7/Z/README.md

 MVM_SPESH_INLINE_DISABLE=1 $P6_GTK_HOME/p6-GtkPlus/p6gtkexec bin/z
 # the SPESH env variable is a temporary workaround for a current issue
 ```
 Once app is running a File Chooser window will show where you can choose the cipher file path `cipher/z340` (or `cipher/test` if you want to experiment first)

+It is not the best idea to have an App depends on a non-production ready module since it can break anytime with updates to the module, But I will try to keep it updated and workign with GtkPlus master branch HEAD.

 Commands